OpenWIS/openwis-documentation/rules/2-purpose.md

 The Association may host multiple concurrent open source software development projects (“**Projects**”) and foster community around each of those projects.

+Projects shall be governed according to the procedures defined in the [OpenWIS&reg; Project Governance rules supplement]({{ "/rules2/2016-03-11-OpenWIS-Project-Governance.md" | prepend: site.baseurl }}).

 <h2 id="rule-2.11">Rule 2.11</h2>

 The term "OpenWIS&reg; software" shall be taken to mean the software deliverables produced by the Projects of the Association.